tendermint/tendermint/docs/app-dev/getting-started.md

-  commit           commit the application state and return the Merkle root hash completion       Generate the autocompletion script for the specified shell console          start an interactive ABCI console for multiple commands deliver_tx       deliver a new transaction to the application echo             have the application echo a message help             Help about any command info             get some info about the application kvstore          ABCI demo example
+  commit           commit the application state and return the Merkle root hash completion       Generate the autocompletion script for the specified shell console          start an interactive ABCI console for multiple commands echo             have the application echo a message finalize_block   deliver a block of transactions to the application help             Help about any command info             get some info about the application kvstore          ABCI demo example